 Aptly at this time only supports GNUPG 1.x for server-side use.

-On newer Debian systems you’ll want to make sure that the gnupg1
+On newer Debian systems you’ll want to make sure that the gnupg1 and gpgv1 packages are installed.

 Please note that GNUPG 1 and 2 maintain different keyrings, in order for keys to